Suzanne Weekes

-Suzanne L. Weekes is a professor of Mathematical Sciences at Worcester Polytechnic Institute (WPI).
-She is a cofounder of the Mathematical Sciences Research Institute Undergraduate Program.
+Suzanne Louise Weekes is the Chief Executive Officer of the Society for Industrial and Applied Mathematics.
+She is also Professor of Mathematical Sciences at Worcester Polytechnic Institute (WPI).
+She is a co-founder of the Mathematical Sciences Research Institute Undergraduate Program.

-In 2020 she was named executive director of the Society for Industrial and Applied Mathematics.

 Education

 Weekes is Caribbean-American, and was born and raised in Trinidad and Tobago.
-She graduated in 1989 from Indiana University with a major in mathematics and a minor in computer science.
-She went on to get an MS in applied mathematics in 1990 and a PhD in Mathematics and scientific computing in 1995 at the University of Michigan.
+She graduated in 1989 from Indiana University Bloomington with a major in mathematics and a minor in computer science.
+She went on to get an MS in applied mathematics in 1990 and a PhD in Mathematics and Scientific Computing in 1995 at the University of Michigan.

 Career

 Weekes is the co-director of the Preparation for Industrial Careers in Mathematical Sciences, which helps faculty in the U.S. engage their students with Industrial math research.
 She is a professor of mathematical sciences at Worcester Polytechnic Institute as well as a cofounder of MSRI-UP, a research experience for undergraduates that aims to increase under represented groups in math programs by providing them with research opportunities.
 In July 2019, she became Interim Associate Dean of Undergraduate Studies at WPI.
 In December 2019, she was elected to the executive committee of the Association for Women in Mathematics as an at large member.